Dual system estimation using mixed effects loglinear models: Set up of the simulation study

 \subsection{Reported descriptive statistics}

 In reporting the simulation studies we focus on the relative bias (\%) and coefficient of variation (\%) for the multinomial samples.
 In the simulations, there are two types of variation, population and multinomial sampling variation.
 To extract the variation from the multinomial samples we used the package \texttt{VCA} (Erhardt and Schuetzenmeister, 2022) to perform variance component analysis by using ANOVA-type estimation via the \texttt{anovaVCA} function.
-This allows us to extract the variance due to multinomial sampling, but averaged over 100 populations so that it is not unduly affected by using a single population.